gammapy/gammapy/docs/background/index.rst

 in [Naurois2012]_ describe mostly the same methods as [Berge2007]_, except for the "2D acceptance model" described in Section 7.4.3.

-The background models implemented in Gammapy are documented in :ref:`bg_models`.

 Getting Started
 ===============